epfl-ada/ada-2021-project-therealabracadabra/README.md

 The work will be split according to members availability.
 Each week, a minimum of 2 members will have to work on the project.

 ### Questions
+How will we be sure that the factors founded will have the same impact on other journals?
+Will we have to select journals from the same country ?
+Or maybe try to treat the problem as an observational study and match the newspapers together as a function of their covariates?